 Proposed method

-In both tests, CE4-1.12 and CE4-1.13 we propose to perform apply partial transform for the PUs where the partial transform is available and is indicated to be performed.
-Partial transform is applied only for luma component and consists in transforming only to an area of a PU.
+In both tests CE4-1.12 and CE4-1.13, we propose to apply partial transform for the PUs where the partial transform is available and is indicated to be performed.
+Partial transform is applied only for the luma component and consists in transforming only an area of a PU.
 This area is defined to have sides that are not necessarily orthogonal or parallel to the sides of a PU.
 Instead, the sides of the area may have a skew that is determined by a splitting line angle, wherein this splitting line is an inherent part of a corresponding splitting method, namely GEO, TPM or CIIP with triangular partitions.